xor-function/gps2hotspot/cron-version/README.md

 # Cron Version (gps2hotspot)

 This is a lite version set to be run periodically by cron and does not perform a infinite while loop.
-It here is an example cron job and shell script wrapper that's pretty verbose and giving you greater control options over it's execution.
+Here are an example cron job and shell script wrapper that's pretty verbose.
+This may help you achieve greater control over it's execution.

 ## Example cron job in cron.d